 Remove anything away from a potential hazardous tree immediately; call the PUD at (425) 783-5579 to request an examination by a certified arborist.
 For more information about certified arborists, visit International Society of Arboriculture, Pacific Northwest Chapter.

-Please fill out the Fix It!
+If you see a tree that appears to be dead, dying, or hazardous, please fill out the Fix It!
 Public Works Form or call City Hall at (425) 263-8000.
 Once the service request is started members of the Public Works Department and Planning Department will follow up with you.

 Trees on your Property: